cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

 * [Docker is installed on your machine](https://docs.docker.com/engine/install/).
 All the examples described in this article will work with any version of Docker that supports BuildKit (the default builder as of Docker 23).
 * A basic familiarity with Docker. ["A Docker Tutorial for Beginners"](https://docker-curriculum.com) is an excellent way.
 * A basic familiarity with bash shell scripting.
-* At least 5 GB of Disk space available as bare minium.
+* At least 5 GB of Disk space available as bare minium, with >20 recommended if exploring many examples in this document.
 * [Optional] Setup docker in the [rootless mode](https://docs.docker.com/engine/security/rootless/).
 This is recommended for better security isolation.
 All examples in this article work for either rootless or the default rootful context.
 * [Optional] If you desire to experiment with GPU accelerated virtual desktops in trick sim containers, only a Linux host is currently supported due primarily to current limits with a GPU accelerated docker context.
 * [Optional] Install a VNC client on your linux host using a command like `sudo dnf install tigervnc`.
 This is optional and can be replaced with a web browser if desired.